Tips for the Road

-Spend less than you make – Always – when you are 16 – when you are 76.
-Creating cash flows makes this goal easier to achieve.
+Spend less than you make – Always – when you are 16 – when you are 86.
+Creating cash flows and owning growth assets makes this goal easier to achieve.

 Save 10% or more each year into your protected cash savings.
 This creates the funds to achieve all your other financial and personal goals.

 Know what it costs to borrow from your protected cash.
 If you have a large purchase, then borrow from your protected cash if the cost to borrow is less than the other financing available.
 If not, don’t!